 What You Can’t Do In Iceland In Summer?

 So, I’ve run through a bunch of stuff that is best to do in Iceland during the summer months, but you should know that there are some things you can’t do in Iceland in summer.

 These include the following…

 See The Northern Lights

-With long light days in summer in Iceland is the Northern lights.
+With long, light days in summer in Iceland, you won’t see the Northern lights.
 These need a dark sky to be visible, so you would need to come to Iceland outside of summer to see them.
 I’m told between September and April is the best chance of seeing the northern lights.

 Explore Ice Caves